-Those that have attended my workshops will know that I have been using the name “Yoga Chi Gung Pilates”.
+Those that have attended my workshops will know that up until 2016 been using the name “Yoga Chi Gung Pilates” and had a website called yogachigungpilates.com.au.
 After due consideration I am changing the name to “Reslient Health Body Technolgogies”.

 Qigong advocates often claim that Taijiquan, Taoist inner alchemy, Buddhist meditation etc. are actually forms of Qigong, but such a claim would be rejected or strongly qualified by representatives of those traditions.
 The names and meanings given to body technologies are points of contention, linked to the historical, social and even political situatedness of practitioners.
 (Palmer 2007; p.
 7)

 To find out more about Qigong and where it got it’s name see my upcoming blog article “What is Qigong”.
 In contrast, the descriptor “body technology” can be accurately used for both Chinese practices as it can for Yoga and Pilates as well as dance and other forms of exercise including those advocated by the western exercise physiologists.